 If you are still not satisfied, contact the OACIQ Info Center: its qualified information agents will advise you on your options and the steps you should take, including submitting a request for assistance.

-What are the requirements to become a real estate or mortgage broker?
+What are the requirements to become a real estate broker?

 Not just anyone can become a broker: the profession is very well structured and regulated.

 It begins with a mandatory basic training program, followed by an entrance examination.